ansible/lightbulb/guides/README.md

 ## Additional information

-Additional information about Ansible, how to get started and where to proceed after this workshop, have a look at the following sources:
+Additional information about Ansible, how to get started and where to proceed after these guides, have a look at the following sources:

 * [Ansible Getting Started](http://docs.ansible.com/ansible/latest/intro_getting_started.html)